MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncTools/lync-server-2013-stress-and-performance-tool-faq.md

 <div>

-## <a name="will-the-stress-and-performance-tools-set-up-the-caa-call-information-server-topology"></a>As ferramentas de stress e desempenho configuram a CAA Call Information Server Topology?
+## <a name="will-the-stress-and-performance-tools-set-up-the-caa-call-information-server-topology"></a>As ferramentas de estresse e desempenho definirão a topologia do servidor de informações de chamadas do CAA?

 Não.
 As ferramentas apenas criam usuários, contatos e listas de distribuição e simulam a carga do usuário.